 The Glastonbury Ethics Commission serves municipal officials, consultants, employees, and residents of Glastonbury by interpreting and implementing the Glastonbury Code of Ethics.
 The Commission acts as a resource in addressing ethical issues as needed and strives to promote and affirm ethical behavior by all in Town.
+The Ethics Commission meets at Town Hall as needed.

 Before seeking feedback from the Commission, please read the Glastonbury Code of Ethics to verify that your concern is addressed within the Code and thereby an issue within the Commission’s scope of influence.